Renewable energy industry: Hydropower

 China and Brazil are home to the largest dams in the world.
-As the largest dam in the world, China’s Three Gorges Dam is the world’s leading source of hydropower.
+As the largest dam in the world, China's Three Gorges Dam is the world's leading source of hydropower.
 The Itaipu Dam, bordering Paraguay and Brazil, is the second largest dam.
 The Xiluodu and Belo Monte dams, located in China and Brazil, respectively, follow behind.

 Companies

-China Yangtze Power Co. is the world’s biggest hydroelectric power company.
+China Yangtze Power Co. is the world's biggest hydroelectric power company.
 They oversee the Three Gorges Dam and the Xiluodu dam, and have plans to build two new hydroelectric power plants- the Baihetan Dam and the Wudongde Dam.
-Centrais Eletricas Brasileiras in Brazil is the second largest company in the world for hydroelectric power, and is in charge of the Belo Monte dam located by the Xingu River.
+Centrais Electricas Brasileiras in Brazil is the second largest company in the world for hydroelectric power, and is in charge of the Belo Monte dam located by the Xingu River.

 Employment

 Renewable energy use tends to be more labor-intensive than fossil fuels, and so a transition toward renewables promises employment gains.
 In 2019, 11.5 million people work either directly in renewables or indirectly in supplier industries.
 The wind power industry employs some 1.7 million people, the photovoltaic sector accounts for an estimated 3.7 million jobs, and the solar thermal industry accounts for about 820,000.
 More than 3.58 million jobs are located in the biomass and biofuels sector.